 Faces of Cuboid

-A Cuboid is made up of six rectangles, each of the rectangle is called the face.
+A Cuboid is made up of six rectangles, each of the rectangles is called the face.
 In the figure above, ABFE, DAEH, DCGH, CBFG, ABCD and EFGH are the 6 faces of cuboid.

 The top face ABCD and bottom face EFGH form a pair of opposite faces.
 Similarly, ABFE, DCGH, and DAEH, CBFG are pairs of opposite faces.
 Any two faces other than the opposite faces are called adjacent faces.

 Consider a face ABCD, the adjacent face to this are ABFE, BCGF, CDHG, and ADHE.

 Base and lateral faces

 Any face of a cuboid may be called as the base of the cuboid.
 The four faces which are adjacent to the base are called the lateral faces of the cuboid.
 Usually, the surface on which a solid rest on is known to be the base of the solid.

 The edge of the cuboid is a line segment between any two adjacent vertices.